anur0n/academic-personal-webpage-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Md Ashaduzzaman Rubel Mondol is a PhD student at the University of Texas at Arlington.
-He is also  Graduate Teaching Assistant.
-Before starting his PhD he worked in the software industry for about 7 and half years.
-His research interests include Intelligent Systems Development, Artificial General Intelligent, Computer Vision.
+I'm a PhD student at the University of Texas at Arlington and also Graduate Teaching Assistant as well.
+Before starting my PhD I worked in the software industry for about 7 and half years.
+My research interests include Intelligent Systems Development, Artificial General Intelligent, Computer Vision.